HOME OF THE CREATIVITY MACHINE

 Highlights of the IEI Intellectual Property Suite

 Currently, the IEI patent suite covers five artificial neural network paradigms that are essential for the building of synthetic brains.
-They are (1) Device for the Autonomous Generation of Useful Information, (2) Non-Algorithmic Neural Networks, (3) Data Scanning, (4) Device Prototyping, and (5) Device for the Autonomous Bootstrapping of Useful Information.
+They are (1) Device for the Autonomous Generation of Useful Information (DAGUI), (2) Non-Algorithmic Neural Networks, (3) Data Scanning, (4) Device Prototyping, (5) Device for the Autonomous Bootstrapping of Useful Information (DABUI), and (6) Device for the Autonomous Bootstrapping of Unified Sentience (DABUS).
 Collectively, these extremely fundamental patents position IEI in a unique and exclusive position, to build synthetic brains capable of human level discovery and invention.